TrueNASTrueNAS Nightly Development Documentation

 If creating an external SMB share, enter the hostname or IP address of the system hosting the SMB share and the name of the share on that system.
 Enter as EXTERNAL:ip address\sharename in Path, then change Name to EXTERNAL with no special characters.

-3. (Optional) Select a preset from the Purpose dropdown list to apply and lock or unlock pre-determined Advanced Options settings for the share.
+3. (Optional) Select a preset from the Purpose dropdown list to apply.
+The preset selected locks or unlock pre-determined Advanced Options settings for the share.
 To retain control over all the share Advanced Options settings, select No presets or Default share parameters.
+To create an alternative to Home Shares, select Private SMB Datasets and Shares.
+See Setting Up SMB Home Shares for more information on replacing this legacy feature with private SMB shares and datasets.

 4. (Optional) Enter a Description to help explain the share purpose.

 5. Select Enabled to allow sharing of this path when the SMB service is activated.
-Leave it cleared if you want to disable the share without deleting the configuration.
+Leave it cleared to disable the share without deleting the configuration.

 6. (Optional) Click Advanced Options to configure audit logging or other advanced configuration settings such as changing Case Sensitivity.